Large business

 Refer to IRS Publication 502 for a complete list of qualified medical and dental expenses.
 Refer to IRS Publication 503 for more information about dependents and dependent care FSAs.

 1 Tax savings are at the federal level.
-State tax policies vary.
+State tax laws vary.

-2 An optional investment account may be opened when the account balance exceeds $500; additional fess apply.
+3 An optional investment account may be opened when the account balance exceeds $500; additional fees apply.